A whole NEW Archeodig web site coming very soon. Have a sneak peek and tell us what you think.

-The Archeodig Project was established in 2008 with the purpose of planing, managing and coordinating archaeological excavations in order to understand and reconstruct the history of ancient settlements of coastal Etruria, from the prehistoric age to the beginning of the medieval age.
+The Archeodig Project was established in 2008 to help manage and coordinate archaeological excavations of coastal Etruria in order to understand and reconstruct the history of the areas ancient settlements from the prehistoric age to the beginning of the medieval era.
 Research is structured in the form of a field school for the training of students, young archaeologists and volunteers, both Italian and foreign.

 The archaeological excavations coordinated by the Archeodig Project are: